HojouFotytu/Misc-PT-Tools/PT Settings-Switcher/Readme.md

 # Profit Trailer Settings-Switcher
 This is a walk-through for using PTMagic to switch between Profit Trailer configs, based on changing market trends.
-This can also be used as a more robust replacement of PT's Auto-Config switcher.
+This was created before PT implemented a built-in Auto-Config switcher, but it can still be used as a more [robust replacement](https://github.com/PTMagicians/PTMagic/wiki/Is-PTMagic-Necessary%3F#versatile-and-powerful) for this feature.
 However, PTMagic can only switch settings based on the average price trends YOU DEFINE across various time-frames.
 It cannot use PTADXTREND, VWAPPERCENTAGE, MVWAPPERCENTAGE, or (X)MALINE.

 ## Requirements:
  - Copies of the configs/settings you are using from Profit Trailer